Top 10 Markets in NJ:

 E & O coverage is often written specifically for the industry in which it is being placed.
 For example, with the growth in the technology arena, technology companies, developers, website hosts and creators, software development may all have specific E & O coverage written specifically for their type of business.
 Additional coverage such as personal injury, breach of warranty, intellectual property, programming error, performance, and other coverage types can be added to any business which provides a service or offers advice and opinion for greater protection.

-The primary reason for adding professional liability insurance is that the general liability insurance normally covers only personal/bodily injury, property damage, while conducting normal business.
+The primary reason for adding professional liability insurance is that the general liability insurance normally covers only personal/bodily injury and property damage, while conducting normal business.
 In the technology sector, many lenders and investors will require this coverage.
-For example, a software recommendation which causes a client to lose business is not covered in this type of policy and E & O coverage would.
+For example, a software recommendation which causes a client to lose business is not covered in this type of policy, but E & O would provide coverage.
 This coverage would also cover legal and defense fees and judgments and settlements.
 This coverage can also protect your company in the event a sub-contractor is alleged to have caused damage to your client.

 Talk to your licensed insurance professional and check to see if general liability insurance is sufficient or if professional liability insurance should be put in place for you and your business.
 Always check for resources available from the state.

-Don’t assume you’re covered without asking the advice of your agent, and while you’re talking to him or her, ask for a general liability insurance quote.
+Don’t assume you’re covered without asking the advice of your agent.